Sam Ryder announces new single 'All The Way Over', out this week

 - READ MORE: Sam Ryder on his debut album and life after Eurovision: “Who knows what will happen next?”

 Per a press release, Ryder’s next track will see the singer delve into “turbulent themes of love, loss and heartache” and boasts a “gargantuan and memorable piano-led chorus”.
-‘All The Way Over’ arrives this Friday (November 4).
+‘All The Way Over’ comes out this Friday (November 4).

 “‘All The Way Over’ is a song for anybody on a journey to the other side of loss, grief or heartache,” Ryder explained of the single in a statement.